Our flagship £20 million fund supports young people to find and sustain good work through pioneering local partnerships.

 The opportunity

-Reducing the NEET rate to that of the Netherlands, where only 1 in 20 young people are not in employment or education, we would not only ensure young people themselves are able to achieve a better future, we could also add £69 billion to the UK economy over the long term.
+Reducing the NEET rate to that of the Netherlands – where only one in 20 young people are not in employment or education – would not only ensure young people themselves are able to achieve a better future, but could also add £69 billion to the UK economy over the long term.

 What are we doing?